myltik/azure-docs.ru-ru/articles/vs-azure-tools-multiple-services-project-configurations.md

 <properties
-   pageTitle="Настройка проекта Azure с помощью нескольких конфигураций службы | Microsoft Azure" description="Узнайте, как настроить проект облачной службы Azure, изменяя файлы ServiceDefinition.csdef и ServiceConfiguration.cscfg." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configuring your Azure project using multiple service configurations | Microsoft Azure" description="Learn how to configure an Azure cloud service project by changing the ServiceDefinition.csdef and ServiceConfiguration.cscfg files." services="visual-studio-online" documentationCenter="na" authors="TomArcher"